gazaskygeeks/code-academy/technical-tasks.md

 - [x] 2 Projects:
   - [x] 🆕 [HTML & CSS NEW Project](pre-requisites/04-project.md) 🆕
   - [x] [A Javascript project, which will have been assigned to you over email](pre-requisites/projects/)
   - [x] When you have finished both projects, you MUST fill out the form mentioned in your email to submit them.
-If you don't fill out this form, your application will be unsuccessful.
+If you don't fill out the form, your application will be unsuccessful.
 - [x] Minimum of 270 points on FreeCodeCamp (the exact topics you need to cover are stated within lessons 1-11)
 - HTML and CSS
   - [Basic HTML and HTML5](https://learn.freecodecamp.org/responsive-web-design/basic-html-and-html5/)